Home » Primary Phonics: Keep-Up and Catch-Up

 2. Only for the affluent or for the few who can obtain an LEA grant – an independent school with ‘specialist dyslexia’ teaching:

-This often involves the child attending a boarding school, which can be an extra trauma for an already unhappy child, and there is no guarantee that a specialist (dyslexia) school or teaching centre will use a high-quality phonics intervention programme to teach reading.
-Some of the methods used to teach reading in these schools (see examples below) are best described as ‘quirky’.
+This sometimes involves the child attending a boarding school, which can be an extra trauma for an already unhappy child, and there is no guarantee that a specialist (dyslexia) school or teaching centre will use a high-quality phonics intervention programme to teach reading.
+Some of the methods used to teach reading in these schools are best described as ‘quirky’ and their results are disappointing- see below.

 ”Brooks (2007) has described ratio gains of between 1.4 and 2.0 as having ‘small impact’ and being ‘of modest educational significance’; ratio gains less than 1.4 he classes as being of ‘very small impact’ and ‘of doubtful educational significance’.
-On this basis, all the results reported from studies in UK specialist [dyslexia] schools and teaching centres would be regarded as disappointing (or even disregarded altogether) since the largest ratio gain was only 2.0 (except at Moon Hall School)” which uses a linguistic phonics programme. (italics added.
-Singleton p74)
+On this basis, all the results reported from studies in UK specialist [dyslexia] schools and teaching centres would be regarded as disappointing (or even disregarded altogether) since the largest ratio gain was only 2.0 (except at Moon Hall School)” (italics added.
+Singleton C. 2009. p74).
+Moon Hall School uses a linguistic phonics programme.

 3. Use an alternative therapy on the basis of personal anecdotes and testimonials:

-Caution: If your child is receiving tuition using a high-quality phonics intervention programme, in school or out, it is always beneficial, sometimes vital, in order for the intervention to be fully effective, that your child is not confused by ‘mixed messages’ as a result of being expected to use the balanced word reading approach (multi-cue word-guessing) when literacy activities occur during the school day.
+Caution: If your child is receiving tuition using a high-quality phonics intervention programme, in school or out, it is always beneficial, sometimes vital, in order for the intervention to be fully effective, that your child is not confused by ‘mixed messages’ as a result of being expected to use the balanced word reading approach (multi-cue word-guessing) when literacy activities occur at other times during the day.

 ”Missy says the private tutoring helped Matthew.
 But she felt like the balanced literacy instruction he was getting at school was undercutting what he was learning from his tutor.
 His tutor was teaching him how to decode words.
 At school he was being taught the cueing system.”